cabal-club/cable/readme.md

 ## Abstract

-This document describes a network protocol called "cable", to be used to facilitate peer-to-peer group chatrooms.
+This document describes the network protocol "cable", used to facilitate peer-to-peer group chatrooms.

 ## Table of Contents
 * [0.
 Background](#0-background)